-Are you fascinated by how people behave?
-Ever wonder why people make certain decisions?
-Do you enjoy helping people improve the quality of their lives?
+Are you fascinated by how people learn?
+Does a career helping people improve their quality of life through behavior change interest you?
 Then pursuing a Bachelor of Science degree in Applied Behavior Analysis at the University of North Texas may be for you.

 You'll gain practical experience through required field work or by joining ongoing application and research projects.
 Some projects have involved working with:

-Our faculty consists of six nationally recognized experts in the field.
-They have published extensively in refereed journals and presented research at national conferences.
+Our faculty consists of ten nationally recognized experts in the field.
+They've published extensively in refereed journals and presented research at national conferences.

-Our degree program is accredited by the Association for Behavior Analysis International (550 W. Centre Ave., Portage, Mich.
-49024-5364, telephone 269-492-9310).
+Our degree program is accredited by the Association for Behavior Analysis International (550 W. Centre Ave.; Portage, Mich.
+49024; telephone 269-492-9310).
 This accreditation means the program meets or exceeds strict academic standards for excellence in education.

-You will complete 34 hours of formal course work, allowing you to graduate with two majors or several minors in other disciplines.
+You'll complete 34 credit hours of formal course work, allowing you to graduate with two majors or several minors in other disciplines.
 The necessary course work focuses on:

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.